SpilledMilkCOM/p5Samples/README.md

 Some beginner samples of p5

+The GitHub "Page" is hosted [here](https://spilledmilkcom.github.io/p5Samples/) and the code for that is in the docs 📁 folder.

 * 📁 **3Dbug**
   * A 3D model illustrating a possible 2D / 3D line bug.
   * The direct link to this [sketch](https://editor.p5js.org/SpilledMilkCOM/sketches/-fHjsQGQN)